PeterShin23/remote-coder/README.md

    uv run python -m src
    ```
    You should see log lines confirming the Slack Socket Mode connection.
 Mention or DM the bot (from the allowed user) to verify you see logging output.
+   - Built-in Slack thread commands (prefix with `!` after optionally mentioning the bot):
+     - `!switch <agent-id>` – switch the current session to another configured agent.
+     - `!end` – stop the agent process and end the current session.
+     - `!stop-agent <agent-id>` – kill every running process for the given agent across sessions.
+     - `!stop-all` – kill every running agent process (useful if something is stuck).

 ## Useful Links